 Preparing for a BGE Visit

-On occasion, a BGE employee or contractor may need to visit your home for work you have scheduled or for unplanned work that is necessary to ensure that you continue to receive safe and reliable service.
+On occasion, a BGE employee or contractor may need to visit your home for scheduled or unplanned work that is necessary to ensure that you continue to receive safe and reliable service.
 When work to be performed requires entry to your home, you or a responsible adult must be present.
-Premise access with a responsible adult present is normally required when:
+This is normally required when: